CephalofairGames/bnb-rules/index.md

 Determine the initiative order by comparing the initiative values on your initiative card and all rolled monster actions (located at the top of the column).
 This indicates the turn order for this round, going from lowest initiative value to highest.
 If you are long resting, you have an initiative of 99.

+> ### Elite Monsters
+>
+> When you roll the die for an elite monster, instead of placing a single white cube on the rolled result, place two white cubes, one on each of the results not rolled.
+> The elite monster will take a turn at each of the marked initiative values, performing the abilities of the first marked action on its first turn and the abilities of the second marked action on its second turn.

 ### Resolving Ties

 If there is a tie in initiative between you and a monster, you act first.